CarlosLeyvaAyala/Easy-Containers/README.md

   - `"info"`: Detailed info so players can know if things are going as expected, but not enough for actual debugging.
   - `"verbose"`: Info meant for developers.
 Use it for reporting errors or unexpected behavior.

-  You must respect word casing and double quotes, otherwise you'll get `"verbose"` level, no matter what.
+  You must use that word casing (double quotes included) as is, otherwise you'll get `"verbose"` level, no matter what.

 - `hkMark1`: Hotkey for marking items inside a chest.

 - `hkTransfer1`: Hotkey for transferring marked items

+See [DXScanCodes][] for possible hotkey values.

 ## Hard requirements